unravelin/ravelin-ios/README.md

 ## Encrypting Cards

-The primary goal of the Ravelin Mobile SDK is to securely send encrypted card information to Ravelin without handling PCI-compliant data.
+Depending on your integration, you may want to encrypt card details via the SDK.
+The SDK can be used to allow the secure sharing of card information with Ravelin whilst removing the need to handle PCI-compliant data.

 When collecting the card details, we encrypt the values to send using the code method below.
 Validation is performed, confirming that expiry dates are valid and that the PAN is at least 13 characters.
-Should any validation checks fail, nil is returned from the method.
+Should any validation checks fail, `nil` is returned from the method.
 Pass an error by ref to determine the cause of failure if any occurs.

 #### Objective-C
 ```objc